adnovum/kustomize-openshift/README.md

         kind: Service
         name: myapp

-...kubernetes will not modify the "spec.to.name" appropriately.
+...kustomize will not modify the "spec.to.name" appropriately.

 Thanks to "crds" mechanism that was [implemented](https://github.com/kubernetes-sigs/kustomize/issues/42) in